What We Control

 • Traffic

-In Rational Emotive Therapy, Albert Ellis shows how our feelings come from the thoughts we think.
+In Rational Emotive Behavior Therapy, Albert Ellis shows how our feelings come from the thoughts we think.
 Learn how to understand emotions with REBT.

-• Ask for what we want
+• Asking for what we want

 This is one of the weekly activities for a Year of Personal Development.